-In general, a business in Philippines, either branch or a subsidiary will be subject to annual local business taxes which are based on gross sales or receipts for the preceding calendar year.
+In general, a business in the Philippines, either a branch or a subsidiary will be subject to annual local business taxes which are based on gross sales or receipts for the preceding calendar year.
 The local business tax rates are graduated and depend on the local tax ordinance of the municipality or city where the business will be located.
 These can largely be avoided if set up in a free trade zone, discussed later.

 SEC Security Deposit

-After the SEC releases to the branch its license to do business in Philippines, the branch is required to deposit with the SEC securities with an actual market value of at least P100,000.
+After the SEC releases to the branch its license to do business in the Philippines, the branch is required to deposit with the SEC securities with an actual market value of at least P100,000.
 Within 6 months after each fiscal year, the branch is also required to deposit additional securities equivalent in actual market value to 2% of the amount by which the branch’s gross income for the fiscal year exceeds P5,000,000.
 This deposit is required for the benefit of present and future creditors of the branch in the Philippines.

 The securities may consist of bonds or other evidences of indebtedness of the Philippine government or of government owned or controlled corporations, or shares of stock in domestic corporations registered in the stock exchange, or shares of stock in domestic insurance companies, and bonds, or any combination of these securities.
 Any interest or dividends on such securities accrue to the branch.
-Such securities will be returned to the branch when it withdraws from business in Philippines.
+Such securities will be returned to the branch when it withdraws from business in the Philippines.

-This is essentially a bond to transact business in Philippines and is a surety on the liability of the business, a subsidiary is not required to make such security deposit.
+This is essentially a bond to transact business in the Philippines and is a surety on the liability of the business, a subsidiary is not required to make such security deposit.

 Option C: Regional Operating Headquarters

 Another option for business owners and entrepreneurs is a regional operating headquarters (“ROHQ”).
 This is usually established in the Philippines to centralize services.
 Often used for financial management, business management, joint-venture management, this is used in conjunction with a foreign parent company and offshore operations.